MattSmithereens/ImageFinder/ImageFinder/README.md

 All results will appear in a dropdown in the "Results" section.
 Selecting an item from the dropdown will make the image appear.

+## Exporting To PowerPoint

+After filling out the Title and Body fields and selecting an image, click the "Export Slide" button.
+This will open PowerPoint with the newly created slide.
+The slide will be saved in the project bin directory in the same folder as the executable.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)